GraphQLCollege/fullstack-graphql/chapters/chapter-1.md

 ### Why GraphQL?

 GraphQL is revolutionizing client-server communication.
+It is a key technology that:

 1. Improves communication with API consumers.
 Facilitates team communication by providing an easy way for frontend developers to know all methods that the API exposes.
 It also enables better communication with 3rd party API consumers because GraphQL services have zero configuration API documentation.
 2. Empowers clients by giving them complete data fetching control.
 GraphQL lets clients ask for the exact data that they need.
 Not more, not less.
 It also lets clients ask for nested resources in the same operation, avoiding the need for REST-style cascading requests.
 REST tends to push complexity to API clients.